 If one or two people (clients or crew) experience any gastrointestinal illness during a trip, the Form must be completed at the time of illness for each person who becomes ill.
 The trip leader must give the Form to the Concessioner at the end of the trip.
-The Concessioner must send the Form to Grand Canyon National Park Dispatch (P.O.
-Box 129, Grand Canyon, Arizona 86023), and must notify Dispatch by phone (928) 638-7805 that a gastrointestinal illness has occurred.
-Dispatch is open 24 hours per day, 7 days per week, including holidays.
+The Concessioner must send the Form electronically to the chief ranger and the USPHS representative (Martin_Stephens@nps.gov), and must notify the chief ranger (928-638-7800) and USPHS representative (928-638-7355) that a gastrointestinal illness has occurred.